Linardos/ModNet/README.md

 # ModNet
-A Modular Neural Network applied on hierarchical classification of ImageNet data
+A Modular Neural Network applied on hierarchical classification of ImageNet data.
+The purpose of this experiment is to find out if implicitly indicating the semantic hierarchy yields improved performance.

 Task_1 : separating animals (canines and felines) from random pictures (flora, rock, geo formations, fungi, construction sites)